IMAP vs POP3 vs SMTP - The Ultimate Comparison

 3. The client and the server terminate the connection.

-SMTP client uses text-based commands such as HELLO, MAIL FROM, EHLO, and RCPT to send messages to the SMTP server.
-SMTP server responds to these messages using numeric codes like 220, 250, and 354.
+The SMTP client uses text-based commands such as HELO, MAIL FROM, EHLO, and RCPT to send messages to the SMTP server.
+The SMTP server responds to these messages using numeric codes like 220, 250, and 354.

 Advantages of SMTP